The Mall at Fairfield Commons

 The Mall at Fairfield Commons, often referred to as the Fairfield Mall, is a shopping mall in Beavercreek, Ohio, United States, a suburb of Dayton.
 The mall was opened in 1993 and has two floors.
-The anchor stores are J. C. Penney, Dick's House of Sport (a subsidiary of Dick's Sporting Goods), Round 1 Entertainment, and Morris Home Furniture.
-There are two vacant anchor stores, formerly occupied by Dick's Sporting Goods and Macy's; the former Macy's is set to be converted into a Dillard's department store by early 2026.
-Located adjacent to Interstate 675, it is near a golf course, Wright-Patterson Air Force Base, Wright State University and the Nutter Center entertainment complex.
+The anchor stores are Dillard's, J. C. Penney, Dick's House of Sport (a subsidiary of Dick's Sporting Goods), Round 1 Entertainment, and Morris Home Furniture.
+There is one vacant anchor store, formerly occupied by Dick's Sporting Goods.
+Located adjacent to Interstate 675, the mall is near a golf course, Wright-Patterson Air Force Base, Wright State University and the Nutter Center entertainment complex.
 The mall is located just south of the interstate on North Fairfield Road (Veterans Memorial Highway), a main thoroughfare through Beavercreek.
 It offers over 140 different shops, department stores and restaurants, including a food court.

 The Mall at Fairfield Commons is owned and operated by a joint venture between Spinoso Real Estate Group and Kize Capital.